clarkt3/llm-prompts/README.md

     # When this is added to a zero-shot prompt, has profound impacts on these LLMs

     # 90% of the time it helps your LLMs

+    # 5 words has a huge impact "Let's Think Step by Step"

+    # Models are getting bigger and bigger every week/month so CoT is more important now
 ```
 ## Day X  of 25 | Day, Mon XX, 2024
 ### Section X: Section Title